-Angola Oil & Gas Issues Call for Nominations for 2025 Awards
+Angola Oil & Gas Issues Call For Nominations For 2025 Awards

-(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, August 12, 2025/ -- The Angola Oil & Gas (AOG) conference officially issues a call for nominations for this year’s AOG Awards ceremony.
-From groundbreaking exploration campaigns to pioneering technological innovations to local content champions and lifetime industry contributions, the AOG Awards honor excellence across the count’y’s oil and gas value chain.
+The Angola Oil & Gas (AOG) conference officially issues a call for nominations for this year's AOG Awards ceremony.
+From groundbreaking exploration campaigns to pioneering technological innovations to local content champions and lifetime industry contributions, the AOG Awards honor excellence across the country's oil and gas value chain.

 The awards provide a unique platform to showcase success stories, promote industry leadership and inspire the next generation of professionals.
 Winners will be recognized during the prestigious AOG 2025 Gala Dinner and Awards ceremony, attended by industry leaders, policymakers and investors from across the globe.
 Nominations are open to all companies, organizations and individuals operating in Angola's oil and gas sector.